do i need planning permission

 decking with chairs

-Decking is a great way to add a modern and practical outdoor floor, particularly if you’re looking for a DIY-friendly project.
+Decking is a great way to add practical outdoor flooring, especially if you want a DIY-friendly project.

 Renewable energy is fantastic for cutting bills and reducing your carbon footprint.
-Luckily, solar panels don’t require planning permission and can be installed under “permitted developments” alike.
+Fortunately, solar panels don’t require planning permission.

-They need to be fitted so they have a minimal impact on the appearance of your property, which means they can’t stick out from the roof more than 20cm, and they shouldn’t be fitted above the highest part of the roof.
-It is, however, important to make sure your roof is structurally sound to support the solar panels.
-This article from the Green Age explains this in more detail.
+However, they must have minimal impact on your property’s appearance, which means they can’t stick out from the roof more than 20cm and shouldn’t be fitted above the highest part of the roof.
+Also, you must ensure that your roof is structurally sound before fitting solar panels.

 11. Single-Storey Extensions